chrisfil/ThesisProject/README.md

 The notebooks were used for the experiments.
 The python scripts in experiment folder are used for training, evaluation, editing, separation, reconstructing the estimated audio, concatanating audio, etc.

+Best weights and training log can be found in the two experiment folders "ThesisProject/experiments/MUSDB18Mixtures/AttProtos/test/" and "ThesisProject/experiments/MUSDB18Mixtures/AttProtos2/test/".

 The anaconda environment is also provided in env.yaml, with all the dependencies.

 APNet and AttProtos folders include the code from these works with some minor modifications for thesis purposes:

-Zinemanas, P., Rocamora, M., Fonseca, E., Font, F. & Serra, X. Toward interpretable polyphonic sound event detection with attention maps based on local prototypes.
+1. Zinemanas, P., Rocamora, M., Fonseca, E., Font, F. & Serra, X. Toward interpretable polyphonic sound event detection with attention maps based on local prototypes.
 In Proceedings of the Workshop on Detection and Classification of Acoustic Scenes and Events (DCASE) (2021).

-Zinemanas, P., Rocamora, M., Miron, M., Font, F. and Serra, X. An Interpretable Deep Learning Model for Automatic Sound Classification.
+2. Zinemanas, P., Rocamora, M., Miron, M., Font, F. and Serra, X. An Interpretable Deep Learning Model for Automatic Sound Classification.
 Electronics, 10(7), 850 (2021).